pmndrs/koota/README.md

 `useTrait` observes an entity, or world, for a given trait and reactively updates when it is added, removed or changes value.

 `useTraitEffect` subscribes a callback to a trait on an entity.
 This callback fires as an effect whenenver it is added, removed or changes value without rerendering.

+`useActions` returns actions bound to the world that is context.